awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ### Example: A/B testing<a name="lambda-examples-a-b-testing"></a>

 You can use the following example to test two different versions of an image without creating redirects or changing the URL\.
 This example reads the cookies in the viewer request and modifies the request URL accordingly\.
-If the viewer doesn’t send a cookie with one of the expected values, the example randomly assigns the viewer to one of the URLs\.
+If the viewer doesn't send a cookie with one of the expected values, the example randomly assigns the viewer to one of the URLs\.

 ------
 #### [ Node\.js ]